Bandwidth/examples/nodejs/webrtc-video-meeting/README.md

 node server.js
 ```

+Or you can use [Nodemon](https://www.npmjs.com/package/nodemon) for live updating when you change a js file!

 ### Communicate!

-Browse to [http://localhost:3000](http://localhost:3000) and grant permission to use your microphone.
+Browse to [http://localhost:3000](http://localhost:3000) and grant permission to use your microphone and camera.

+- Select your device from the list, which is autodetected on page load
-- clicking _Click to Start_ will get a token for your browser, get you connected to our media server, and start media flowing from the browser
+- Click _Click to Start_ to get a token for your browser, get you connected to our media server, and start media flowing from the browser
-- select a room name
+- Enter a room name (if it wasn't set in the query string)
-- Do the same in another browser, with the same room name
+- Do the same in another browser, with the same room name of course
+- Start two other browsers with a different room name

-You should now be able to enjoy your video call!
+You should now be able to enjoy 2 separate video calls!

+### Options and Notes

+- You can preset a name for the room by putting the query param `room` in the query string of the url - try [http://localhost:3000?room=test%20room](http://localhost:3000?room=test%20room)
+- You can autostart all the attendees muted by changing the `start_muted_audio` variable to `true` at the top of `public/webrtc_mgr.js`
+  - Note that an unmute button isn't provided in this example though
+  - However there are javascript functions in `public/webrtc_mgr.js` for muting and unmuting both audio and video